ayamgabenedict/TRIVIA-API/README.md

 ## Trivia API App

 A bunch of team members got the idea to hold trivia on a regular basis and thus, created a webpage to manage the trivia app and play the game.
 The Trivia API App allows team members to see who is is the most knowledgeable of the bunch by answering correctly the series of questions.
-Hope you have fun whiles learning from this trivia.
+Hope you have fun whiles learning.

 **Home Page**
 ![homepage](/homepage.png)